uobikiemukot/recterm/README.md

 ## tools

 rec
-:	the alternative of ttyrec (using valid terminal escape sequence)
+:	the alternative of ttyrec (using valid terminal escape sequence only)

 rec2gif
 :	convert record of rec into gif